R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 An instance has a security assessment, which can change in response to discovery of vulnerabilities in the infrastructure (i.e. without anything changing about the host or enclave itself).
 As we can see this enclave isn't actually considered secure yet because we're running in simulation mode still.
 An enclave can be `SECURE`, `STALE`, or `INSECURE`.
-A assessment of `STALE` means there is a software/firmware/microcode update available for the platform that improves security in some way.
+An assessment of `STALE` means there is a software/firmware/microcode update available for the platform that improves security in some way.
 The client may wish to observe when this starts being reported and define a time span in which the remote enclave operator must upgrade.